otrv4/otrv4/otrv4.md

     * Use the ratchet id and the message id to compute the corresponding decryption key.
 Try to decrypt the message.

-      * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not
+      * If the message cannot be decrypted and the 'IGNORE_UNREADABLE' flag is not set:
-      set:
         * Inform the user that an unreadable encrypted message was received.
         * Reply with an Error Message with ERROR_1.

-      * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
+      * If the message cannot be decrypted and the 'IGNORE_UNREADABLE' flag is
         set:
         * Ignore it instead of producing an error or a notification to the user.

       * If the message can be decrypted:
         * Display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
         * Rotate root, chain and mix keys as appropriate.
-        * If the received message contains a TLV type 1 (Disconnected) [TLV Types](#TLV-Types) forget all encryption keys for this correspondent and transition the state to `FINISHED`.
+        * If the received message contains a TLV type 1 (Disconnected):
+          * Forget all encryption keys for this correspondent and transition the state to 'FINISHED'.

      * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.